 The Who album went for £800, the Eagles for over £1000 and the Led Zep for over £2000.

 I asked the charity organisers what the deal was with the memorabilia company.
-They told me they take the first £500 of the sale and the rest goes to the charity - the memorabilia supplier also acted as the auctioneer. £1500 (less say £200 for the framing, vinyl and a sharpie) made it a very profitable evening for him.
+They told me the memorabilia company take the first £500 of the sale and everything over that goes to the charity - the memorabilia supplier also acted as the auctioneer. £1500 (less say £200 for the framing, vinyl and a sharpie) made it a very profitable evening for him.

 To be fair, how would the elderly organisers of the local hospice have a clue what was a genuine Glenn Frey or Roger Daltrey - after all, this guy was handing them over £2300 for the sale of 3 LPs?